Nuclear Disarmament

 Hiroshima Day - August 6

-Every August 6, thousands of people around the world commemorate the catastrophic event that was the dropping of the atomic bomb in the cities of Hiroshima and Nagasaki in 1945.
-Sixty five states have ratified the Treaty on the Prohibition of Nuclear Weapons (TPNW) until mid 2023.
+Every August 6 and August 9, thousands of people around the world commemorate the catastrophic event that was the dropping of the atomic bomb in the cities of Hiroshima and Nagasaki in 1945. - Seventy states have ratified the Treaty on the Prohibition of Nuclear Weapons (TPNW) until now.

 Hiroshima Day - August 6